joneff/sass-build/README.md

         // * caching
         'sass-build:recommended'
     ],
-    files: [
+    build: [
         {
-            // use packages/default as the folder in which all lookup is based. default is the process.cwd()
+            // use packages/default as the folder in which all lookup is based. default is process.cwd()
             cwd: 'packages/default',
             // path to source file, relative to cwd
             file: 'scss/all.scss',